 Nationwide, one in eight drivers were uninsured in 2015.
 The national uninsured motorist average is at 13 percent.
 The percentage isn't just rising in Washington; the national percentage has been rising since it hit a record low of 12.3 percent in 2010.

 Despite laws in almost every state requiring auto liability coverage — New Hampshire does not — more and more drivers are breaking the law and failing to get insurance.
 Additionally, a large percentage of drivers are likely carrying only their state's mandated minimum insurance amounts.

 “It is concerning that in our region’s thriving economy, with more vehicles than ever on our roadways, that a growing percentage of drivers are uninsured, breaking the law and imposing higher costs on insured drivers,” Northwest Insurance Council president Kenton Brine said.
 “For insured drivers, it is important to know about this risk, and to know there is affordable, available insurance coverage to help you avoid the cost of injuries or damages caused by uninsured or underinsured drivers.”

-With these statistics showing how many uninsured drivers are on Washington's roadways, it's important to protect yourself in the event of an accident with one of these drivers.
+With these statistics showing how many uninsured drivers are on Washington's roadways, it's important to protect yourself in the event of a vehicle accident with one of these drivers.
 Davis Law Group, P.S., the premiere personal injury law firm in Washington state, encourages drivers to purchase as much insurance coverage as they can afford.

 Types Of Uninsured Motorist Coverage

 Uninsured motorist coverage, often called "UM coverage" is broken into two categories:

 - Uninsured motorist bodily injury coverage: pays the cost of your medicals bills if you're injured in an accident.
 If you are injured by an uninsured driver and don't have UM coverage, Med Pay coverage, personal injury protection (PIP), or your own medical insurance, you would be responsible for your own hospital bills.